And the chase has been fascinating to watch.

 You might also think that because Judge hits his homers so hard -- at 109.1 mph, the third hardest of anyone with 10 homers hit -- he's probably clearing the fence by a lot.
 For the most part, that's true.
 As of Aug.
 26, 162 hitters had 10 homers this year, and Judge clears the fence by an average of 46 feet.
 That's actually only 10th most, because other hitters get to call Coors Field and Fenway Park home, but it also means that sitting in the first row might not be the best bet.

-Let’s look at each of the remaining parks he’ll play in and see how he's sprayed the bleachers there -- if he has at all.
+Let’s look at the last remaining park he’ll play in and see how he's sprayed the bleachers there -- if he has at all.

 Has Judge homered there before?
 No. (He hit five at the previous Texas ballpark.)

 That’s right, four games in three days, because Tuesday, Oct.
 4, is a doubleheader.
-It’s difficult to imagine, with the division likely well in hand by this point, that Judge will really play both games in the outfield, or even at all.
-But if there’s a record in reach, the DH is an option should Aaron Boone choose to make use of it.
+It’s difficult to imagine, with the division clinched, that Judge will really play both games in the outfield, or even at all.
+But with the record still in reach, the DH is an option should Aaron Boone choose to make use of it.

 The new Globe Life has a considerable amount of outfield seating, giving us a Toronto-esque problem.
 Let’s throw a dart at left-center field here.